gentics/portal-php-reference/README.demo.md

 ### Changing the assets

-We are using CSS and JavaScript pre-processor to generate the Gentics Portal | php reference assets, and its already ships with pre-built assets, but changes in these files will be lost on next build.
+We are using CSS and JavaScript pre-processor to generate the GENTICS PORTAL | php reference assets, and its already ships with pre-built assets, but changes in these files will be lost on next build.

 Laravel Mix is used to generate the assets inside the **./portal/public/static/demo-assets/files/** folder, and the